Tyre Markings – Reading your Tyre Sidewall

 On an asymmetric tyre the indicator shows which side of the tyre must face outwards.
 Directional tyres have an indicator to show which direction of rotation is required.

-If you are looking for new tyres, search online quickly and simply then arrange fitting at your local PTA Garage Services, at a time and place to suit you.
+Now you know what tyre markings mean, if you are looking for new tyres, search online quickly and simply then arrange fitting at your nearest branch at a time and place to suit you.